onqtam/headjack/src/introduction/benefits.md

 # Benefits of this approach

+TODO: get parts of the possibilities page in here and link to this page in there

 - It will greatly aid the archivability of the web - fighting back the [sand mandala](https://en.wikipedia.org/wiki/Sand_mandala) syndrome.
 - Updates/changes to events will be cryptographically provable and browseable throughout time - the global [Git](https://en.wikipedia.org/wiki/Git).
 - And many more - checkout the [possibilities page](../motivation/possibilities.md).